BackPonBeauty/StreamReceiver/README.md

 Extract the zip file to any folder.

-### 2. Discord authentication
+### 2. Launch StreamReceiver.exe

-On first launch, you will be prompted to authenticate with Discord.
+StreamReceiver will launch and prompt you to authenticate with Discord.

+### 3. Discord authentication

 Only members of [discord.gg/mNjPJHTTen](https://discord.gg/mNjPJHTTen) can proceed.
-Re-authentication is required after 30 days of inactivity.

-### 3. Launch StreamReceiver.exe

-StreamReceiver will automatically search for available hosts.
+Authentication is saved — you will not need to authenticate again unless 30 days have passed without launching the app.

 ### 4. Select a host and connect